PFAS ("forever chemicals") · 2023

 +Is there Perfluorononanoic acid in Philadelphia, PA tap water?

-Yes — Philadelphia, PA's 2023 Consumer Confidence Report lists Perfluorononanoic acid at 0.8.
-Philadelphia, PA's 2023 report shows Perfluorononanoic acid detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Philadelphia, PA's 2023 Consumer Confidence Report lists Perfluorononanoic acid at 0.8 ng/L. Philadelphia, PA's 2023 Perfluorononanoic acid measurement is below the federal limit of 10 ng/L (MCL).

 +What's the federal limit for Perfluorononanoic acid in drinking water?

-The federal MCL for Perfluorononanoic acid is 10 .
-The EPA enforces this against the regulated reporting statistic (running annual average or 90th percentile), not a single-sample spike.
+The federal MCL for Perfluorononanoic acid is 10 ng/L. The EPA enforces this against the regulated reporting statistic (running annual average or 90th percentile), not a single-sample spike.

 +What is Perfluorononanoic acid?